workpeter/Selenium-Cucumber-framework/README.md

 ### Example test configurations

 **Parallel execution of browsers.
 Each browser executes all scenarios**
+Note: With Selenium Grid switched on in Maven, its possible to change operating systems and browser versions (assuming you have the nodes to supports those configurations).

 ~~~
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE suite SYSTEM "http://testng.org/testng-1.0.dtd">